Diagnosing Borderline Personality or Bipolar Disorder?

-Borderline Personality Disorder has very specific symptoms, which make it easy to distinguish from other conditions.
+BPD has very specific symptoms, which makes it easy to distinguish from other conditions.
 It is common not to screen for the core features but to diagnose based on “countertransference feeling”.
 This is particularly the case when people present with self-harming behavior.

-I was trained in DSM 4 which is a more user friendly diagnostic tool than ICD 10 for Borderline Personality Disorder as it doesn’t subdivide it into 2 conditions.
+I was trained in DSM 4 which is a more user-friendly diagnostic tool than ICD 10 for BPD as it doesn’t subdivide it into two conditions.